jim-easterbrook/pywws/src/doc/guides/weather_ini.rst

    If your station is not affected by the USB lockup problem you can set ``usb activity margin`` to 0.0.

 .. versionadded:: 13.11_r1102
-   ``gnuplot version`` tells :py:mod:`pywws.Plot` and :py:mod:`pywws.WindRose` what version of gnuplot is installed on your computer.
+   ``gnuplot version`` tells :py:mod:`pywws.plot` and :py:mod:`pywws.windrose` what version of gnuplot is installed on your computer.
    This allows them to use version-specific features to give improved plot quality.

 .. versionadded:: 14.01_r1133
-   ``frequent writes`` tells :py:mod:`pywws.Tasks` to save weather data and status to file every time there is new logged data.
+   ``frequent writes`` tells :py:mod:`pywws.regulartasks` to save weather data and status to file every time there is new logged data.
    The default is to save the files every hour, to reduce "wear" on solid state memory such as the SD cards used with Raspberry Pi computers.
    If your weather data directory is stored on a conventional disc drive you can set ``frequent writes`` to ``True``.